German Wine Route

 Germany’s First Touristic Wine Route – 85 Kilometers of Enjoyment Shaped by Vines and Wines

-The region is divided into Mittelhaardt, which extends from Bockenheim to Neustadt, and the Southern Wine Route, reaching from Maikammer to Schweigen-Rechtenbach.
+The German Wine Route is divided into Mittelhaardt, which extends from Bockenheim to Neustadt, and the Southern Wine Route, reaching from Maikammer to Schweigen-Rechtenbach.

 If you decide to travel by car, many of the route’s charming towns and villages invite you to slow down to walking speed as you drive through.
 Or you can just park your car and visit these places on foot!